Back to Blog

 Can I use multiple AI providers in a single workflow?

 Yes.
-API-based workflows are provider-agnostic by design.
-You can chain an Anthropic LLM with a Recraft image generator and an ElevenLabs voice model in the same pipeline.
+Wireflow supports over 150 node types spanning providers like Recraft, Flux, Imagen, Kling, and more.
+You can chain an Anthropic LLM node with a Recraft image generator and an ElevenLabs voice model in the same pipeline.
 The orchestration layer handles authentication and data format translation between providers.

 How do I handle API failures in production workflows?